-In 2020, educators and avid readers collectively recognized the urgency of reading anti-racist books and exercising self-education.
+In the last few years, educators and avid readers collectively recognized the urgency of reading anti-racist books and exercising self-education.
 It was apparent, perhaps more so than other years, why Black stories matter, especially in the classroom.
-While, in 2021 and beyond, recognizing Black pain and struggle remains an important focus, the curators of the First Book Marketplace for educators also work to strike a balance –highlighting books that celebrate Black joy, excellence, and progress.
+While recognizing Black pain and struggle remains an important focus, celebrating Black joy, families, and achievements is just as crucial.

 PreK – 1st Grade